 Anywhere you look at home, in the workplace or out and about there will be children and adults hunched over electronic devices.
-Few realise the damage this is doing to the spine and the pain they are cultivating to harvest in the future.
+Few realise the damage this is doing to the spine.

-Sadly, the concept of good posture has been seen as something for royalty but I am here to tell you that you can, deserve and are entitled to good posture, not only to look like a royal (if so you wish) but to live a dignified life where pain does not need to be a constant companion.
+Sadly, the idea of good posture has been seen as something for royalty but I am here to tell you that you are entitled to good posture, not only to look like a royal (if so you wish) but to live a dignified life where pain does not need to be a constant companion.

-If there was one thing you could educate your children on that could potentially keep them healthy for the rest of their lives wouldn’t you do it?
-Good postural habits may be that thing.
+If there was one thing you could educate your children on that could potentially keep them away from back problems for the rest of their lives wouldn’t you do it?
+Well, good posture education is that thing.

 What are the consequences of poor posture then?